codurance/site/_posts/2017-02-06-the-4-key-elements-of-a-conversation.md

 </pre>

 <p>
-Now that's an awkward conversation –people rarely have conversations that last a single turn.
+Now that's an awkward conversation—people rarely have conversations that last a single turn.
 </p>
 <br class="clear-both" />